We moved! We are now located at 250 Massachusetts Avenue NW, Suite 350, Washington, DC 20001.

 Our Impact: Family

-A stable family is a critical building block for a child’s success.
 Today, more than 600 District children are in foster care, thousands of DC children live with their grandparents or other extended family and hundreds more are between homes if caregivers are disputing custody.
 Children’s Law Center advocates for these children and families.
-We make sure their perspectives and wishes are heard and their best interests are prioritized inside the courtroom.